elephantscale/es-training-new/deep-learning/tensorflow/TENSORFLOW-Parallel.md

 ## Container Images

- * Google’s native container images are not released to the public.
+ * Google's native container images are not released to the public.

  * Google adapted Kubernetes to use the very popular Docker image format